Reeceeboii/serve/README.md

 * From elsewhere on your network: `192.168.0.25:port` where `192.168.0.25` is your machine's IP.
 Serve will attempt to tell you what this address is during launch.

+**Make sure your chosen port is open on your system's firewall if there are connection issues**

 ## Help
 * `> serve -h`